 The pudding has a great distinctive texture.
 It’s actually the basis of several Middle Eastern desserts I hope to visit in the future on this blog!

 LIFE HACK!
 Can’t find semolina or don’t want the extra step of making the pudding?
-You can substitute ready cream, like this KDD thick cream .
+You can substitute ready cream.
 I tested the recipe with both, and they were honestly both delicious.

 I slightly preferred the semolina version, but the difference was such that some people couldn’t even tell there were two versions.
 It would probably be more obvious in a full sized kunafa!